godkingjay/LeetCode/README.md

 # LeetCode

-This repository contains my solutions to LeetCode problems, categorized by difficulty level (Easy, Medium, Hard).
+This repository contains solutions to LeetCode problems, categorized by difficulty level (Easy, Medium, Hard).
 Each problem has its own dedicated directory with a `README.md` file providing problem descriptions and explanations, as well as solution files in various programming languages.

 ## Table of Contents